 There is some misconception that Affidavits of Heirship actually transfer title, which they do not.
 Because of the misconception, some attorneys or parties to a lawsuit or settlement think they can cut corners by using Affidavits of Heirship instead of filing to obtain a court ruling in a Judgment Declaring Heirship.
 They do so at their own peril.
 Does an estate entitled to receive a payment from a party via a settlement need to obtain an heirship determination?
 In my opinion, yes, but It depends on who you are dealing with as a paying party.
 If the paying party does not require you to get more, then use Affidavits of Heirship.
 I, personally, do not see their purpose and do not think they are worth the paper they are written on.

-If the parties want it to be done right or the receiving party is dealing with a paying party that wants to make sure the releases it receives are iron-clad (or as iron-clad as they can be), then a court must appoint a personal representative of the estate to make sure the estate is bound OR get a Judgment Declaring Heirship to make sure ALL heirs have been determined and there are no others and then get all of them to bind the Estate or, better put, the heirs, i.e., the people that own the Estate’s interest.
+If the parties want it to be done right or the receiving party is dealing with a paying party that wants to make sure the releases it receives are iron-clad, or as iron-clad as they can be, then a court must appoint a personal representative of the estate to make sure the estate is bound OR get a Judgment Declaring Heirship to make sure all heirs have been determined and there are no others and then get all of them to bind the Estate or, better put, the heirs, i.e., the people that own the estate’s interest.
 Either works.

 Declaring Heirship in Texas

-Of course, the party receiving the payment does not care as long as he/she/it receives payment; unless of course, a long lost heir comes forward looking for his or her share from the recipient.
-In such event, I would direct them to the paying party.
+Of course, the party receiving the payment does not care as long as they receive payment; unless of course, a long lost heir comes forward looking for his or her share from the recipient.
+In such an event, I would direct them to the paying party.
 There are mechanisms for correcting an heirship for up to two years after the order is entered (statutory Probate Bill of Review), but there has to be substantial error on the face of the record and the Attorney Ad Litem for Unknown Heirs would be questioned about why a new heir has come forward that was not found before.
 It can get way more complicated, which is deeper “into the weeds” and is for another blog, but, the point is, it becomes a fight between the heirs, rather than between the paying party and the recipient party or parties.
-Long-story-short, the best way for the paying party to get a full release is to obtain it from the personal representative of the Estate and then pay the decedent’s share into the Estate; then any issue with who should get a share is the problem of the PR, not the paying party.
+Long-story-short, the best way for the paying party to get a full release is to obtain it from the personal representative of the estate and then pay the decedent’s share into the estate; then any issue with who should get a share is the problem of the PR, not the paying party.

 My recommendation: In the best interests of all involved, get a personal representative appointed to re-agree to the mediated settlement agreement binding the estate to its terms; alternatively, if there is no other reason or need for an administration, get a Judgment Declaring Heirs, so all parties can feel sure they are dealing with the correct parties with actual title.